linorobot/linorobot2/README.md

 1. Install micro-ROS and its dependencies

-    1.1 Source your ROS2 distro and workspace:
+    1.1 Source your ROS2 distro and workspace.
+If it's your time using ROS2 and haven't created your ROS2 workspace yet, you can check out [ROS2 Creating a Workspace](https://docs.ros.org/en/galactic/Tutorials/Workspace/Creating-A-Workspace.html) tutorial.

         source /opt/ros/<your_ros_distro>/setup.bash
         cd <your_ws>